Sponsored Programs for Children and Youth | MSU Policy

 Programs that are discrete, occasional events for which a large number of volunteers are essential, may elect to adopt measures and safeguards instead of background checks for the one-time volunteers (for example, Science Olympiads, children's reading/activity days).
 The measures adopted must include requirements that the volunteers be working in public places, not alone with children and youth and be supervised by a background-checked person.
 Programs must compile the names and addresses of the volunteers prior to the event and check the names against the sex offender registry.
 Volunteers must then present photo identification to be checked at the event.

 Units sponsoring programs that include children and youth must maintain an up-to-date list of those programs.
 Such list should include each program's dates, times, locations, attendance (age range and number of participants) and a program contact, so that in the event of an emergency, consideration may be given to the possible presence of children and youth on campus, and the appropriate course of action to address their health and safety.
-At least seven days prior to the start of a new program, the responsible university unit must also submit this information to the Department of Safety and Risk Management.

 Academic and administrative supervisors are responsible for ensuring that programs are in compliance.